melaniaAB/R/index.md

 [Pathogen control: README](./ProjectA/README_ProjectA.md)
 ##### The in vivo upregulated nutrient transports of the pathogen may be involved in the virulence of the pathogen.

-#### Differential gene expression analysis on the pathogen grown in host tissues vs in vitro cultures
+#### Differential gene expression analysis
+Analysis on RNA-seq data obtained from the pathogen grown in host tissues vs in vitro cultures

 ![edgeR DEG](./ProjectA/static/2016_RNA_seq_DEGcounts.png)

-#### Image includes all the idnetified nutrinet trnasporter families in this study depicting the gene expression of memebers of families in both in vivo and n vitro conditions.
+#### Image includes all the idnetified nutrinet trnasporter families
+The image depicts the gene expression for the memebers of nutrient transporter families from in vivo and n vitro grown conditions.

 ![Differential Gene Expresssion](./ProjectA/static/Heatmap.png)

 ## Project B